-An electronic version of your final manuscript resulting from Telethon’s funded research, in whole or in part, must be submitted upon acceptance for publication.
-The version of the paper that should be archived is the final version that is accepted for journal publication, and includes all modifications from the publishing peer-review process.
-When self-archiving, the publishers PDF version should NOT be deposited.
+An electronic version of your final manuscript resulting from research funded in whole or in part by Telethon must be submitted upon acceptance for publication.
+The version of the paper that should be archived is the final version that is accepted for publication in the journal, and includes all modifications following the peer-review process.
+When self-archiving, the publisher’s PDF version should NOT be deposited.
 Papers should be deposited via Europe PubMed Central Plus.

 C. Who can self-archive a manuscript?

 Manuscript files may be submitted to Europe PMC - via Europe PMC+ - by the author or anyone given access to the author's files (administrative personnel, graduate students, librarians, etc.).

 If a paper has been written by someone other than the principal investigator (PI) -typically named as the grantholder-, submission to Europe PMC plus should be made using a user-created login (a login account can be created at the Europe PMC plus site).
 When the PI is the author, submissions should be made using the Europe PMC plus login account, automatically supplied to the PI.
 If you are a PI and have not received or have mislaid this login, please contact the Europe PMC helpdesk by email: [email protected].

 Irrespective of who submits the paper, approval of the PDF receipt and web version of the manuscript must be reviewed and authorised.
 This authorisation is usually given by the PI - but the PI can also appoint someone to do this on his/her behalf.

 For example, if the research has been undertaken by staff other than the PI (e.g. research assistants etc.), it might be more practical to grant approving rights to the actual author of the paper - not the named PI.